-- [Task] Exploring the nutrient content of food - Have a look at the nutrient content labels on the food packages provided and answer the following questions. - 1 What types of foods do you think you eat the most of?
+[Task] Exploring the nutrient content of food

+Have a look at the nutrient content labels on the food packages provided and answer the following questions.
-2. What type of information does the nutrient label tell you about the food?

-3. What units are the amounts of nutrients measured in?

-4. Why is it important to read the nutrient labels on foods?
+Vhat type of information does the nutrient label tell you about the food What type of information does the nutrient label tell you about the food ?
+What units are the amounts of nutrients measured in? - The amounts of nutrients measured in: Why is it important to read the nutrient labels on foods?